salesforce/terraform-provider-policyguru/website/docs/d/polic-sentry_document.html.markdown

 The following attribute is exported:

-* `json` - The above arguments serialized as a standard JSON policy document.
+* `json` - policy document in a JSON formatted string.